-Everyone knows that drinking and smoking excessively causes various severe illnesses, such as heart disease, dementia, osteoporosis, etc. Recently, one of Obah-chan’s acquaintances had a foot infraction.
+Everyone knows that drinking and smoking excessively causes various severe illnesses, such as heart disease, dementia, osteoporosis, etc. Recently, one of Obah-chan’s acquaintances had PAD (Peripheral Artery Disease) or also called foot infraction.
 Apparently, it would have progressed to the point that the doctor would have had to suggest the removal of his leg.
 Fortunately, the early detection saved his leg and the only thing he lost was a big toe.
-She had never heard the term “foot infraction” before, so she didn't know how dangerous the disease was.
+Obah-chan had never heard the term “PAD" nor "foot infraction” before, so she didn't know how dangerous the disease was.
 However, she recently watched the Japanese TV program called "Gatten" and learned more about it.
 Apparently, the main cause of this disease is excessive drinking and smoking.
 It causes the disappearance of the fine blood vessels in legs and toes and, thus, cuts off circulation of blood to the toes.

 8. Exercise every day.